vide/hdfs-dn-diskbal/README.md

 within the same datanode, effectively balancing local disks.
 This is what I'm trying to mimic in a poor-man-way.

-**DISCLAIMER**: this script has only been tested on our HortonWorks HDP Hadoop cluster (2.3, 2.5) and even if I tried to make as agnostic as possible, it can burn your servers to ashes, grind your disks, make disturbing noises etc. You have been warned.
+**DISCLAIMER**: This script has only been tested on our HortonWorks HDP Hadoop cluster (2.3, 2.5) and even if I tried to make it as agnostic as possible, it can burn your servers to ashes, grind your disks, make disturbing noises etc. You have been warned.

 ### Usage

-**NOTE**: you should run this script as the `hdfs` user, or whatever unix user is the owner of your HDFS data files.
+**NOTE**: you should run this script as the `hdfs` user, or whatever unix user owns your HDFS data files.

-* Stop the datanode (and possibly any other hadoop service running on the node, especially if they have shortcircuit enabled
+* Stop the datanode (and possibly any other hadoop service running on the node, especially if they have shortcircuit enabled).
 * Run `hdfs-dn-diskbal.sh` (possibly behind a `screen` session) and wait.
-It will output what's doing on stdout
+It will output what's doing on stdout.

 ### Parameters

-* by default this script will look for HDFS config in `/etc/hadoop/conf/hdfs-site.xml`.
-You can specify where it should look for the XML configuration with the `--hdfs-config` switch
+* By default this script will look for HDFS config in `/etc/hadoop/conf/hdfs-site.xml`.
+You can specify where it should look for the XML configuration with the `--hdfs-config` switch.
-* Balancing will stop when the difference between the most and least used disks is below 5% You can tune this behaviour with the `--threshold` switch
+* Balancing will stop when the difference between the most and least used disks is below 5% You can tune this behaviour with the `--threshold` switch.